Car Accident Doctor

 At Esquire Orthopedic Rehabilitation and Sports Medicine, we have a caring group of medical professionals to help you ease the pain caused by a car accident.

-Being in a car accident is a life altering event that has a a number of possible physical ramifications for your body.
-Wherever your pain is, from head to toe, we have the experts on hand who can identify its source, work to eliminate it, and get you feeling better.
+Being in a car accident is a life-altering event that has a number of possible physical ramifications for your body.
+Wherever your pain is, from head to toe, we have the experts on hand who can identify its source, work to eliminate it and get you feeling better.

 Car Accident Injuries and Recovery

 Here are just a few of the more common car accident injuries we have seen and treated:

 - Whiplash: For those who have never had it, whiplash may seem like a joke.
 However, this painful ailment can cause debilitating pain for months if left untreated.
 Whiplash is a result of the head being thrust forward and back when hit from behind.
 Even a low-speed accident can be the cause of a painful whiplash injury.
 We have a variety of therapies available to help ease the pain of whiplash, including cold laser and electrotherapy.

 - Cervical Radiculopathy: This is a type of trauma to the spinal cord which occurs when it is compressed in a car accident.
 The pain is intense, with nerve damage causing pain in the arms, shoulders, and any other part of your body that the section of nerves injured is serving.
 We have expertise in dealing with this type of pain with spinal decompression therapy and pain management.

 - ACL Injury: Your knees are particularly vulnerable in a major car collision as they will collide with the bottom of the dash.
 This can lead to numerous knee problems including damage to the anterior cruciate ligament (ACL).
 This type of injury often requires surgical repair and rehabilitation afterward.
 Our medical staff has seen hundreds of post-operative ACL patients and are trained at assisting in the rehabilitation techniques needed to get you back on your feet.